trm313/react-typeorm-ts-postgres/README.md

 2. Setup your Postgres database.
 A free option is via the "Heroku Postgres" add-on, which can be added to your Heroku app from the `Resources` tab
 3. Add your environment variables to the Heroku application on the `Settings` tab. **Important:** Without the `PG_URL` variable, the application will not start
 4. Deploy your application, and (optional) set up auto-deployments from your repository's `master` branch

+When deployed, Heroku will install the dependencies configured in the application's root `package.json` file, and then execute the `heroku-postbuild` script.
+Once finished, Heroku will run the command specified in the `Procfile` at the application's root, which for us is `npm start`.

 #### Production Build Process